 *Graduate Nursing Students should refer to the University Catalog regarding enrollment definitions.

 Students participating in the Accelerated Online programs are only eligible for funding through the Federal Pell Grant, TEXAS Grant, and TPEG programs pending available funding.

-Federal Pell Grants -- Undergraduate students seeking their first bachelor’s degree who have an EFC between $0 and $5,234 may be eligible to receive the Federal Pell Grant.
-Annual awards for 2017-2018 range from $5,920 to $606.
+Federal Pell Grants -- Undergraduate students seeking their first bachelor’s degree who have an EFC between $0 and $5,576 may be eligible to receive the Federal Pell Grant.
+Annual offers for 2019-2020 range from $657 to $6,195.
 The amount a student can receive is based on a federally mandated formula approved by the United States Congress.

 Students must enroll full-time to receive their full Pell Grant eligibility for the semester.
 If you enroll less than full-time, your Pell Grant will prorate accordingly based on your enrollment.